Skip to content

 Pros

-Works with any website, not locked to a single store
+Works on any website, not boxed into a single store

-Completely free with no ads, no trackers, and no premium tier
+Free, with no ads, no trackers, and nothing locked behind a Pro tier

 Cons